 Stuart has individually practiced mindfulness since the mid 1980’s, both through meditation and martial arts.
 His professional post graduate therapy diploma 1993-6 incorporated mindfulness based stress reduction methods.
 His second accreditation process with the NACHP in Humanistic, Cognitive behavioural and analytic psychotherapy, counselling and clinical hypnotherapy included humanistic and mindful practice and the NACHP’s President Dr M Yapko is a leading expert on using hypnosis and mindfulness in clinical practice.

 Stuart has also completed extensive post graduate CPD training including a MSc Psychology, Diplomas in a variety of therapy methods, CPD courses in Teaching Mindfulness, Mindfulness Based Cognitive Therapy for depression, Overall Mindfulness, Naikan Mindfulness, Morita based mindful coaching, Mindfulness in relationships.
 Mindfulness for acceptance and commitment (Zen based but similar to ACT).
 Stuart has also completed certification for professionals in the use of ACT and a variety of advanced CPD courses for professionals in the use of mindfulness in clinical practice.
 Stuart is also part of a multi-faith organisation and personally follows a combination of Taoist, Buddhist and Kabbalah philosophy.

-Stuart is registered with the Federation of Holistic Therapists as a holistic therapist (a Professional Standards Authority Accredited Register under hypnotherapy, EMMETT and Mindfulness), The Complementary and Natural Healthcare Council (a Professional Standards Authority Accredited Register and Voluntary Regulator under hypnotherapy), and the Register of Health Care Practitioners (Voluntary register: psychoanalysis, coaching, psychotherapy, hypnotherapy, mindfulness).
-He is a full accredited practitioner member of the National Association of Counsellors Hypnotherapists.
+Stuart is registered with the The Complementary and Natural Healthcare Council (a Professional Standards Authority Accredited Register and Voluntary Regulator under hypnotherapy), and the Register of Health Care Practitioners (Voluntary register: psychoanalysis, coaching, psychotherapy, hypnotherapy, mindfulness).
+He is a fellow of the National Association of Counsellors Hypnotherapists.
 Stuart has completed extensive certification in the Clinical use of mindfulness, and group based clinical use of mindfulness.

 Psychotherapy, psychoanalysis, Mindfulness, meditation, MBSR, MBCT, DBT, ACT, mindful, meditation, thought process, anxiety, depression, stress, mental health, OCD, performance, work stress, work performance, psychotherapist, mindfulness practitioner, hypnotherapy, self hypnosis, psychological education, psychological training, self help, psychoeducation, life coaching, anxiety management, depression management, non drug depression treatment, non drug anxiety treatment, Edinburgh, Midlothian, Falkirk, Glasgow, Stirlingshire, counselling, counsellor, therapy, therapist.